 A day for training the lower body and core typically follows the push and pull upper body workout days — again, either on the following day or separated by a rest day.

-However, push-pull workouts are great for anyone looking to gain muscle size and strength, including beginners.
+Therefore, push-pull workouts are great for anyone looking to gain muscle size and strength, including beginners.

 Note that how frequently you train per week may depend on your experience level, which is discussed in more detail below.

-Push-pull is a style of training that structures workouts based on whether the muscle performs a pushing or pulling action.
+Push-pull is a style of training that structures workouts based on whether the muscle performs a pushing or a pulling action.

 There are several benefits to a push-pull training regimen.

 Allows for optimal recovery